- Course Type: Undergraduate

 All students may opt to present a recital for up to approximately 10% of their degree.
 In each year, Sophister students are also offered an option in either aural training or in the playing of figured bass (using either piano or harpsichord).
 In recent years, other options have included:

-Most subjects are assessed by a combination of formal examination (at the end of the year) and continuous assessment.
+Most subjects are assessed by a combination of formal examination (at the end of the year) and continuous assessment, but most are assessed by continuous assessment, periodic class tests, and project work.

 Anyone considering studying Music is welcome to visit the department, in order to sit in on lectures, to speak to members of staff, and to speak to current students.
 To make an appointment, contact the Music Executive Officer: +353 1 896 1120; firstname.lastname@example.org (office hours: 10.00-16.30, Mondays to Fridays).